You Don't Know Jack (2011 video game): Reception

 You Don't Know Jack was positively received by critics who were delighted not only with a new entry in the series, but one that kept the same humor and wit as the earlier games.
 Seth Schiesel of The New York Times praised the "triumphant, hilarious and even enlightening return" of the series, citing the creativity of the writing and voice work.
 John Teti of The A.V.
 Club called the title an "astonishingly good game", and was impressed that the writing of the game was as witty as the previous games in the series despite the years of dormancy.
 Though Teti lamented the lack of keyboard-based questions, he praised the new question types and gameplay as the overall change "minimizes blowouts and keeps the pace brisk".
 Greg Miller of IGN considered the game a great value, attributing it to the game's "great sense of humor, clever rounds and enough questions to keep you busy for a while".

 Kevin Kelly of G4 TV praised the voice work, particularly that for "Cookie", as "Without Cookie, this game would quickly be just another forgettable trivia game".
-Jeff Cork of Game Informer considered the game "proof that games don’t need to be excessively complex in order to be fun", complimenting the "top-notch" writing.
+Jeff Cork of Game Informer considered the game "proof that games don't need to be excessively complex in order to be fun", complimenting the "top-notch" writing.
 Chris Watters of GameSpot commented that the structure of each episode can become repetitive, and that commonly the Jack Attack round would decide the winner of the game, negating the previous questions, but still considered the "large amount of legitimately clever and surprisingly funny writing" a key aspect of making You Don't Know Jack as "one of the most entertaining trivia games on the market".
-GamePro's Nathan Grayson was more critical of the game's lack of features, considering the number of questions "painfully short" compared to the Buzz! trivia game series, the "absolute bare-bones basics" presentation, and the game's somewhat juvenile sense of humor.
+GamePros Nathan Grayson was more critical of the game's lack of features, considering the number of questions "painfully short" compared to the Buzz! trivia game series, the "absolute bare-bones basics" presentation, and the game's somewhat juvenile sense of humor.
 Though the Toronto Suns Steve Tilley generally praised the game's humor, he noted the lack of variety of gameplay modes, and that playing with people online may be spoiled by those that had already run through all the game's episodes.

 Both the Microsoft Windows and Nintendo DS versions were criticized for limiting the number of players to two.
 The Windows version was particularly criticized as it did not allow for online play, a feature available on the Xbox 360 and PlayStation 3 releases, nor would receive the downloadable content for the game.
 The lack of multiplayer in the pulled iOS version was lamented though the other facets of the game's humor remained.